Fill form to unlock content

 Error - something went wrong!

 Digital retailers make good use of the customer data they gather online.
-They are adept at using analytics to provide a better customer experience and target their future marketing.
-But the very nature of physical retailing has limited many of the data points that brick-and-mortar retailers can easily track—until now.
+They are adept at using data analytics to provide a better customer service experience and target their future marketing.
+But the very nature of physical retailing has limited many of the data points that brick-and-mortar stores can easily track—until now.

-Today, the latest AI and computer vision technologies allow retailers to gain insights into the buyer’s journey through the store—capturing information on traffic flow, dwell time, and product display interactions.
+Today, the latest AI and computer vision technologies allow retailers to gain insights into the buyer’s journey through the store—capturing information on traffic flow, foot traffic, dwell time, and product display interactions.

-Combined with these customer insights, real-time analytics and reporting technologies are turning retail shops into intelligent stores.
-Operations data such as store layouts, people management, and historical customer information provide retailers with insights they can leverage to personalize the customer experience and increase sales.
+Combined with these customer insights, real-time retail analytics and reporting technologies are turning physical shops into smart retail stores.
+Operations and sales data such as store layouts, people management, and historical customer information provide retailers with insights they can leverage to personalize the customer experience and increase sales.

 AI + Customization = Smart Retail

-One technology that puts this all together is the ASUS Smart Retail Solution, a ready-to-go, AI-enabled, edge-to-cloud kit from ASUSTek.
-It can be installed instantly and used as is, and there are also opportunities for Systems Integrators and retailers to customize the solution.
+One technology that puts this all together is the ASUS Smart Retail Solution, a ready-to-go, AI-enabled, edge-to-cloud kit from ASUS, a computer hardware enterprise.
+It can be installed instantly and used as is, and there are also opportunities for systems integrators and retail businesses to customize the solution.

 "We're providing a more friendly setup solution for users, with a general design to fit many retailing scenarios," says Iris Wang, a software planner at ASUS.
 "If the retailer needs customization, we're open to that and are capable of developing the API from the cloud back-end; we can have more discussion with SIs or retailers as needed."